Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/LogAnalysis/LogOperations.md

 </details>

+---

 ### Common Mistakes and Best Practices

 In almost all situations within a professional environment it is good to be aware of and knowledgeable about best practice.
 While it is important to learn from one's own mistakes a true master learns from the mistakes of others and doesn't make them themself in the first place *ancient Japanese proverb*.

-*Q1: As a consultant, you are doing a comprehensive risk assessment and noticed that one of the development teams implemented a custom script to generate logs for an old system, which omits loggings at some phases.
-What you would call this?
+*Q1: As a consultant, you are doing a comprehensive risk assessment and noticed that one of the development teams implemented a custom script to generate logs for an old system which omits loggings at some phases.
+What would you call this?
 (Mistake or Practice?)*

 > It's not directly obvious which this is.
 If the omissions were planned then it may not be a problem to omit some phases from the logs.
 However the use of the word 'omit' rather than 'exclude' makes it sound like this is not the intended outcome.
 You could also just count the number of letters the answer requires.